rhydlewis/rhydlewis.net/now.md

 ---

 <p class="lead">
-Last updated on Sunday 5th May whilst half watching the Miami Grand Prix...
+Last updated on Wednesday 17th July...
 </p>

 ## Right now...

 I'm spinning these plates at the moment:

-- reading the brilliant book ["Co-Intelligence" by Ethan Mollick](https://www.penguin.co.uk/books/460207/co-intelligence-by-mollick-ethan/9780753560778)
-- rebuilding this site
-- writing & recording an original song - it is taking waaaaaay too long
+- reading Tim Shipman's book "Fall Out: A Year of Political Mayhem"
+- multiple Logic Pro projects
-- sitting on a new entMOOT song
+- mixing a new entMOOT song
-- recording a couple of covers
-- thinking about a new podcast idea (and how to make it happen)
+- enjoying playing acoustic guitar using a loop pedal
 - working at [Equal Experts](https://www.equalexperts.com)
 - training for the Paris & Manchester Marathons.
-Still a year away but training has definitely begun
+Still a year away but training has definitely begun.

 <p class="text-muted">
 NB.
 This page is inspired by <a href="http://sivers.org/now">Derek Siver's now post</a>